 Figure 5.5.1.1-1 Secure connectivity between non-terrestrial RAN node and terrestrial CN node(s)

-As NTN nodes move their security associations must be updated subject to the availability of new terrestrial connectivity to a new SEG.
+As NTN nodes move their security associations should be updated subject to the availability of new terrestrial connectivity to a new SEG.
 In some cases, such SEG transitions may be able to be performed in anticipation of the upcoming feeder link update (i.e. "make then break") whereas in others the new connectivity may not be available in advance (i.e. "break then make").
-Both scenarios must be supported, and different information may be required to setup and maintain the secure associations subject to which security protocols and features are configured.
+Both scenarios should be supported, and different information may be required to setup and maintain the secure associations subject to which security protocols and features are configured.

 Figure 5.5.1.1-2 Impact of feeder link switchover between NTN node, SEG and CN